-ECSU has earned national acclaim for its academic advances: Between 1999 and 2014, ECSU repeatedly earned national acclaim in U.S. News and World Report Magazine's ranking of best colleges in the south.
-The U.S. News and World Report's 2014 Edition of Best Colleges ranked ECSU first in the Top Public Schools Regional Colleges (South) category and #18 among the nation's Historically Black Colleges and Universities.
-ECSU also ranked #1 among baccalaureate colleges in Washington Monthly's 2012 and 2013 college rankings.
+ECSU has earned national acclaim for its academic advances: Between 1999 and 2015, ECSU repeatedly earned national acclaim in U.S. News and World Report Magazine's ranking of best colleges in the south.
+The U.S. News and World Report's 2015 Edition of Best Colleges ranked ECSU #2 in the Top Public Schools Regional Colleges (South) category and #20 among the nation's Historically Black Colleges and Universities.
+Elizabeth City State University is first among baccalaureate colleges for the third year in a row in the latest rankings by Washington Monthly's College Guide.